dotnet/docs-maui/docs/platform-integration/storage/secure-storage.md

 <!-- markdownlint-disable MD024 -->
 # [Android](#tab/android)

-The [Android KeyStore](https://developer.android.com/training/articles/keystore.html) is used to store the cipher key used to encrypt the value before it's saved into a [Shared Preferences](https://developer.android.com/training/data-storage/shared-preferences.html) with a filename of _[YOUR-APP-PACKAGE-ID].xamarinessentials_.
+The [Android KeyStore](https://developer.android.com/training/articles/keystore.html) is used to store the cipher key used to encrypt the value before it's saved into a [Shared Preferences](https://developer.android.com/training/data-storage/shared-preferences.html) with a filename of _[YOUR-APP-PACKAGE-ID].microsoft.maui.essentials.preferences_.
 The value-key used in the shared preferences file is an **MD5** hash of the key passed into the `SecureStorage` APIs.

 - **API Level 23 and Higher**